Edgar Sanabria: Biography

+Interim government

 During the interim presidency Sanabria implemented the Supplementary Tax Law through which the tax rate is raised to oil companies from 50 to 60%.
 The Law of Universities was also sanctioned, in which the statute of university autonomy and the inviolability of its precincts were restored by any state security agency.
 On 12 December 1958, issued Decree No. 473, which created the El Ávila National Park covering an area of 66,192 hectares, with the purpose of preserving the scenic beauty, its fauna, flora and biodiversity.

+Postpresidency

 The electoral result of the presidential elections of 1958 favored Rómulo Betancourt of Acción Democrática, followed by Larrazábal who was supported by URD, PCV and other political parties, and in the third place COPEI, with his hegemonic candidate Rafael Caldera.
 On 18 February 1959, Sanabria handed over power to Romulo Betancourt in a joint session of the National Congress.

 After leaving the presidency, he served as Ambassador to the Holy See (1959–1963), Switzerland (1964–1968), and Austria (1968–1970).

 He died in Caracas, after a stroke, on 24 April 1989, at the age of 77.